 Article 5: Management

 5.1 Board of Directors.
-The governing body of the _____ Section shall be a Board of Directors.
-The Board shall be responsible for the supervision, control and direction of the ______ Section, and shall manage the affairs of the _____ Section in accordance with the provisions of the _____Section’s governing documents.
+The governing body of the Virginia Section shall be a Board of Directors.
+The Board shall be responsible for the supervision, control and direction of the Virginia Section, and shall manage the affairs of the Virginia Section in accordance with the provisions of the Virginia Section’s governing documents.

+5.2 Financial.
+The Virginia Section shall be organized and operated exclusively for charitable, educational, and scientific purposes so as to qualify as an exempt organization under Section 501(c)(3) of the Internal Revenue Code.

 Article 6: Officers and Directors

 6.1 Officers.
-The officers of the _____Section shall be a President, a President-Elect, a Vice President, a Secretary, and a Treasurer.
+The officers of the Virginia Section shall be a President, a President-Elect, a First Vice President, a Second Vice President, a Secretary, and a Treasurer.

 *NOTE: The officers are a subset of the Board, and may constitute an Executive Committee to manage certain activities of the Board.

 6.2 Directors.
-There shall be ____ elected Directors and ____ appointed Directors.
-At least one (1) of the elected Directors shall be a Younger Member.
+There shall be two (2) elected Directors.

-*NOTE: Officers may also serve as Directors.

 6.3 Board of Directors.
-The Board of Directors shall consist of the Officers, the elected and appointed Directors, the latest active resident Past-President of the _____Section, and the President or Chairman of each Subsidiary Organization.
+The Board of Directors shall consist of the Officers, the elected Directors, the latest active Past-President of the Virginia Section, and the President of each Virginia Section branch.

-*NOTE: Details regarding election, succession and other procedures to be covered in the Bylaws.
+** I assume committee chairpersons are not members of the Board of Directors but will continue to be asked to attend board meetings and provide reports without voting (I currently vote, but probably shouldn’t)?

 Article 7: Elections

-The ___Section shall establish procedures for the annual election of Officers and Directors.
+The Virginia Section shall establish and maintain procedures for the annual election of Officers and Directors.

 Article 8: Meetings